Persuasive Communication Training

 Contact Laurie now at (248) 761-7510 for Persuasive Communication Skills Training.

-This course is ideal for people who want to improve their abilities in communication and working with others, particularly suited for new managers and senior leadership.
+This course is ideal for people who want to improve their abilities in communication and working with others, particularly suited for IT engineers, new managers, senior leadership, and salespeople.

 We will customize this program or coaching session to address your wants and needs.